cagries/simple-cpp-raytracer/README.md

 ## Contributing

 Contributions are very welcome!
-Check out the issue tracker and open pull requests for your changes.
+Check out the issue tracker and feel free to open pull requests for your changes.